wisniewskikr/chrisblog-it-docker/spring-boot/springboot-helloworld-port-uuid-docker-multiple/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via any browser sends request to application for a content.
+1. User via any browser sends request to FE application for a content
+1. FE application sends request to BE application for a content
+1. BE application sends back response with message, BE port and BE UUID to FE application
-1. Application HelloWorld returns response with JSON containing message, port and UUID.
-This response is presented to User via browser.
+1. FE application sends back response with message, FE port, FE UUID, BE port and BE UUID to User via browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.